cxcandid/GeorefExtension/README.md

 # QGIS GeorefExtension Plugin

-This is an EXPERIMENTAL QGIS Python plugin to extend the features of the QGIS Raster Georeferencer.
+This is a QGIS Python plugin to extend the features of the QGIS Raster Georeferencer.
 It's tested in QGIS >=3.24 Windows.

 ## Why do we need a Georeferencer Extension?

 The QGIS Georeferencer is a helpful tool to georeference all kinds of raster images, but there are a few features missing that could improve the process of georeferencing.

-The following list shows the features I missed when I started using the QGIS Georeferencer more often.
-That's why I decided to extend it.
+The following list shows the features I missed when I started using the QGIS Georeferencer more often (that's why I decided to extend it).

 1.)
 Exporting to **Virtual raster file (VRT)** instead of GeoTIFF.